keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/keptn-apps/_index.md

   [Basic annotations](../../../implementing/integrate/#basic-annotations)
-  are used to automatically generate `KeptnApp` resources that contain the identifications required to run the KLT observability features.
+  are used to automatically generate `KeptnApp` resources that contain the identifications required to run the Keptn observability features.
 * You must manually add the annotations described in [Pre- and post-deployment checks](../../../implementing/integrate/#pre--and-post-deployment-checks) to the basic `KeptnApp` manifest to define the evaluations and tasks you want to run pre- and post-deployment.

-The `KeptnApp` resources that are generated automatically contain the identifications required to run the KLT observability features.
+The `KeptnApp` resources that are generated automatically contain the identifications required to run the Keptn observability features.
 The `spec.workloads.name` and a `spec.workloads.version` fields
 that define evaluations and tasks to be run pre- and post-deployment are not generated automatically